Bird Fact File: Wagtail

 As the seasons change and insects become scarce, wagtails adjust their diet to include seeds, small berries and other plant material, but they still prefer insects whenever they can.
 Unlike wrens, wagtails are more likely to be seen foraging in open spaces like lawns, meadows and along riverbanks rather than in dense undergrowth.
 They may occasionally visit bird feeders, especially if mealworms or suet are on offer, but they are more often found chasing insects in more natural habitats.

-Wagtails are common visitors to gardens, especially those with open space where they can forage for food.
+Wagtails visit gardens, especially those with open space to forage.
 They love areas near water where insects are plentiful.
-Having a garden with a mix of open space and some sheltered spots can attract wagtails, especially during migration or in winter when food is scarce.
-Watching a wagtail’s elegant flight and wagging tail as it forages is a joy for any bird lover.
+A garden with a mix of open space and some sheltered spots will attract wagtails, especially during migration or in winter when food is scarce.
+Watching a wagtail’s flight and wagging tail is a treat for any bird fan.

 Breeding and Nesting